 The Langlade County Chapter has been actively involved with the Ice Age Trail since 1973.
 Activities include chapter hikes, community outreach and trail maintenance.
 Segment stewards are responsible for specific sections of the 50 plus miles of trail in the county.
 About 2/3 of the trail traverses public lands owned and administered by the county and state.
 Updated information for hike planning and current trail conditions is available from the coordinator or included below.
-(Above photo of Ice Age Trail Alliance’s Moraine-Outwash Preserve located on Wisconsin Highway 64 just east of Antigo, Langlade County.
-Photo taken May 14, 2017.
-Dip in tree line is caused by a nearly 9 acre treeless depression on moraine top.)
+(Above photo of International Walkers Association (IWA) members hiking down a slope of the Summit Lake Moraine or locally known as the Kettlebowl Ski Hill.
+The IWA group was hosted this summer by the Langlade, Marathon and Waupaca Chapters on portions of the Ice Age Trail in their respective areas.
+Photo taken June 22, 2017.)

 Langlade County Chapter 40th Anniversary Patch